Sam-Blesswin/GenAI-CookBook/Chaining/readme.md

-Here’s a **short and clear README.md** you can drop into your repo:

----

 # LCEL Chaining Demo (LangChain + Gemini)

 This project shows how to build and run **LangChain Expression Language (LCEL)** chains with Google’s Gemini LLM.